littlefiredragon/WOTR_WoljifRomanceMod/README.md

 ## Known Issues/Conflicts

 - **WARNING**: This mod does create save dependencies!
-- Version 1.0.0 requires WOTR patch 1.2.
-- As of release, this mod can be broken by enabling the "Make Previously Chosen Answers More Clear," "Disable Dialog Restrictions," "Preview Dialog Results," and "Expand Answers for Conditional Responses" features in Toybox.
+- This mod can be broken by enabling the "Make Previously Chosen Answers More Clear," "Disable Dialog Restrictions," "Preview Dialog Results," and "Expand Answers for Conditional Responses" features in Toybox.
 Please turn these off while using Woljif Romance Mod.

 ## Special Thanks